Unit 3: Advanced Topics & Disease Prevention¶

 Longevity-focused protocols typically reference 2 grams of combined EPA/DHA daily.
 Achieving this often requires multiple capsules or concentrated formulations.

-Omega-3s have meaningful cardiovascular evidence, but the benefit-risk calculation is individual.
-The dose in most supplements is often too low to match what trials used.
+Omega-3s have meaningful cardiovascular evidence, but the benefit-risk calculation is individual, and the dose in most supplements is often too low to match what trials used.

 Evidence Level: Strong (for muscle); Preliminary (for cognition)

-Here's a supplement that actually has strong evidence behind it.
+Creatine is one of the rare supplements that really does have strong evidence behind it.
 (Yes, they do exist.)

-Creatine has decades of research on muscle performance and strength.
-It's one of the most studied supplements in sports nutrition, and the research largely supports the hype.
+It has decades of research on muscle performance and strength, and because it’s one of the most studied supplements in sports nutrition, the research largely supports the hype.

 For muscle: The evidence is genuinely strong.
-Creatine supplementation improves strength, power, and muscle mass when combined with resistance training.
-This is well-established across numerous studies and meta-analyses.
-Not "promising," but established.
+Creatine supplementation improves strength, power, and muscle mass when combined with resistance training, and this is well-established across numerous studies and meta-analyses.
+In other words, it’s established, not just “promising.”

 For cognition: This is newer and more preliminary, but intriguing.
-A 2024 meta-analysis found small but significant improvements in short-term and working memory.
-The effects appear larger in:
+A 2024 meta-analysis found small but significant improvements in short-term and working memory, with larger effects in:

 - Older adults